MobilityData/gbfs/gbfs.md

 ### Auto-Discovery
 Publishers should implement auto-discovery of GBFS feeds by linking to the location of the `gbf.json` auto-discovery endpoint.
- * The location of the auto-discovery file will be provided in the HTML area of the shared mobility landing page hosted at the URL specified in the URL field of the `system_infomation.json` file.
+ * The location of the auto-discovery file should be provided in the HTML area of the shared mobility landing page hosted at the URL specified in the URL field of the `system_infomation.json` file.
  * This is referenced via a _link_ tag with the following format:
       * `<link rel="gbfs" type="application/json" href="https://www.example.com/data/gbfs.json" />`
     * References: